ronalabraham/keygen/README.md

 ## Installing and running

 You'll need a recent-ish version of [Rust](https://www.rust-lang.org/).
-The nightly version is used for the `linked_list_extras` feature.
+The nightly version is used for the `linked_list_cursors` feature.

 Then: `cargo +nightly run -- run corpus/books.short.txt`.

+If you don't have the nightly toolchain installed, run: `rustup install nightly`.

 ## Installing the (upcoming) optimal keyboard layout